If you’re starting a small business from scratch, a website is one of the most crucial investments you’ll make.

 We are talking about assets like logos, images, videos, animations, infographics, etc. as well as the text.

-A bit of video editing, a few infographics and a lead magnet could end up being a large portion your web design budget.
+A bit of video editing, voice over, a few infographics and a lead magnet could end up being a large portion your web design budget.

 Those are the 8 key variables that come into play when coming up with a website budget for a small business.